eqlz/mit-intro-to-algorithms/js-learned-along-the-way/notes.md

-*The purpose of writing notes, is to makes it unnecessary.
+*The purpose of writing notes, is to makes notes unnecessary.
 In the process of orginazing notes, I have understood the material.*

 # Symbol
 - symbol value is unique